 • Stainless Steel handrail around entire boat

-• 7 lockers: 2 for sails, 3 others for compressor, dive cylinders and dinghy, with plenty of space for outboard, electric inflating pump and fenders etc
+• 7 lockers: 2 for sails, 3 others for compressor if you choose to fit one, dive cylinders and dinghy, with plenty of space for outboard, electric inflating pump and fenders etc

 • Strong swim ladder / aluminium passarelle